Lambda Sigma Handbook

 Section 11.
-The outgoing officers shall send the following materials to the Executive Secretary immediately after the initiation of new members: a list of all initiates, including honorary members; membership dues and chapter assessment; verification of the scholastic standing of initiates; and evidence of leadership and service activities of initiates.
+The outgoing officers shall send the following materials to the Executive Secretary immediately after the initiation of new members: a list of all initiates, including honorary members; membership dues and chapter assessment.

 Section 12.
 All membership materials must be submitted to the Executive Secretary by June 1 each year.
 The National Executive Board shall review the material from all chapters at its regular summer meeting.